Ekhemlin/artistMapper/README.md

 The user is then able to continuously expand the dynamic map by exploring the connections of any of the related artists.

 ![Alt Text](https://thumbs.gfycat.com/GlassCluelessBorer-size_restricted.gif)_

+Artists are cached in a MongoDB database for faster response.
+The project is currently hosted on an AWS's EC2 server.

+## Future plans for improvement:

+ - Transfer the backend entirely to AWS Lambda and API Gateway.
+ - Determine artist similarity based on more data from Spotify's API, such as audio analysis of their top tracks.
+ - Find an efficient way to cache musician connections in the database, in addition to their basic artist data.